Downsizing Your Home: Tips and Strategies

 It can be helpful to understand the broader context in which you will be shopping for a smaller dwelling.
 Talk with a few local real estate professionals, however, and you’ll quickly learn that buyers hoping to downsize in Central Texas encounter challenges right out of the chute.

 For female buyers seeking to downsize in the area, there may be another motivating factor in play: a strong desire for community.
-They appear to be motivated not only to find a home with smaller square footage but also the promise of stronger social bonds.
+They appear to be motivated not only to find a place with smaller square footage but also the promise of stronger social bonds.

 How the right realty team can help